RedAngel121/NytePack/README.md

     Investigate Glassential functional glass blocks
     Investigate secret rooms mod
     Blood Magic Sigil of Air and something about a meteor that dev is concerned about?
-    Use Oil and settings provided by Immersive Petroleum and no pnumaticraft Adjust Sophisticated Storage settings or disable some upgrades Gateways to Eternity
+    Adjust Sophisticated Storage settings or disable some upgrades Gateways to Eternity
     - Add an absolute metric ton of gateways cause thats going to be fun